bitrise-io/devcenter/_articles/en/api/adding-and-managing-apps.md

 2. Setting up an SSH key.
 3. Finishing the app registration.

-{% include message_box.html type="important" title="Apps with HTTP git URLs" content="The procedure and the examples are aimed at adding a private app with an SSH git URL.
-If you want to add an app with an HTTP git URL, you can skip adding an SSH key."%}
+{% include message_box.html type="important" title="Apps with HTTPS git URLs" content="The procedure and the examples are aimed at adding a private app with an SSH git URL.
+If you want to add an app with an HTTPS git URL, you can skip adding an SSH key."%}

 Before you start, generate [an SSH keypair](/faq/how-to-generate-ssh-keypair/):